Moors Traverse®

 • Facilities: Marquee space, toilets and showers

-Snacks: Wide range of sweet and savoury food
+Snacks: Wide range of sweet and savoury food including sandwiches and cake

 Drinks: Hot and cold